Black River Falls, Wisconsin: Government

+Black River Falls operates under a council–manager government.
+City Hall on Second Street houses the mayor, Jay Eddy; the city administrator, Brad Chown; deputy city clerks and treasurers; the Parks and Recreation Department and the Police Department.
+Black River Falls is the county seat of Jackson County, whose offices are located on Main Street.

 Education

 Black River Falls High School, the city's public high school located on the southwestern edge of town, is administered by the Black River Falls School District.
 The former high school, in the center of the city, has been converted to apartments.
 Western Technical College offers classes in the city.